-The physical cues that our children will feel from extended sitting and screen use are exactly the same ones that we will feel and the breaks that they can take are actually very similar!
+The physical cues that your child will feel from extended sitting and screen use are exactly the same ones that you will feel and the breaks that she can take are actually very similar!

 When I shared this information with my own children, they came up with some great ideas for breaks they could take including playing outside, jumping on the trampoline, and having a dance party.
 I (gently) suggested doing a chore or doing something helpful as well; they didn't necessarily jump at these ideas, but they didn't cross them off of the list either.

-One thing to note is that there are also mental or emotional cues that our body gives us when we need a screen-time break.
+One thing to note is that there are also mental or emotional cues that your body gives you when you need a screen-time break.
 These include:

 - Lack of focus

 - Inability to pull away from what you're doing